kevjohnson/kevjohnson.github.io/_posts/2014-08-19-why-you-shouldnt-freak-out-about-ebola.md

 ---
 layout: post
 title: "Why You Shouldn't Freak Out About Ebola"
+description: "Seriously, it's not worth losing sleep over.
+If you want something to be scared of then I'm pretty sure I just saw a spider crawl under your bed sheets."
 ---

 I've seen a lot of hysteria surrounding Ebola recently, and most of it isn't grounded in reality.
 It's a serious problem in West Africa right now, and it's something we need to pay attention to, but the risk of Ebola becoming a serious problem in a first world country is incredibly low.